-Styx later signed a a major label deal with A&M records, but the song was never released to A&M by Wooden Nickel.
-Styx had to re-record it in 1995 to get it on their Greatest Hits CD. (thanks, Steve - St Louis, MO)
+Styx was signed to a small record label called Wooden Nickel when they first released this song in 1973.
+Styx later signed a a major label deal with A&M records, but the master of "Lady" was never released to A&M by Wooden Nickel.
+Styx had to re-record it in 1995 to get it on their Greatest Hits CD.

 This was featured on an episode of The Simpsons